top of page

 1. Type of Clothes: First, consider what kind of clothes you're designing for – like T-shirts, hoodies, or tank tops.
 The type of clothes matters because it dictates how much space you have for your design.
 T-shirts usually have more space to print because they don't have extra things like pockets or hoods.

 2. Size of Clothes: Size matters!
 Bigger clothes give you more room for your design.
-For example, on most men's and women's clothes, you can print starting 2.5-3 inches below the collar.
+For example, you can print starting 2.5-3 inches below the collar on most men's and women's clothes.
 But for smaller sizes like Men's/Unisex XS and Women's S, it's about 2 inches below the collar.
 The biggest area you can usually print on the front and back of a T-shirt is 12 inches by 16 inches.
-You may adjust designs for smaller sizes, so they fit the right way.
+You may adjust designs for smaller sizes so they fit the right way.

-3. Print Provider's Requirements: Be sure to carefully review the specifications provided by your selected print provider.
-Different providers may have varying equipment capabilities.
-Opting for a provider known for its user-friendly interface, such as PNW Print Co, can make things simpler.
-At PNW Print Co, we offer DTF transfers on 22-inch wide rolls and a user-friendly gang sheet building app, granting you the flexibility to create gang sheets with designs of your preferred size, big or small, just the way you want them.
+3. Print Provider's Requirements: Be sure to carefully review the specifications provided by your chosen print provider.
+Different providers may have varying equipment capabilities and might not be able to print your transfers as large as you desire.
+Choosing a provider known for its user-friendly interface, such as PNW Print Co, can simplify the process.
+At PNW Print Co, we offer DTF transfers on 22-inch wide rolls and feature a user-friendly gang sheet-building app.
+This allows you the flexibility to create gang sheets with designs of your preferred size, whether big or small, exactly as you envision them.

-By taking these factors into account, you can ensure your T-shirt design is just the right size, regardless of the garment and printing method you choose.
+By considering these factors, you can ensure your T-shirt design is just the right size, regardless of the garment and printing method you choose.

 Placement